kelscahill/cahillscreative/wp-content/plugins/search-filter-pro/README.txt

 == Changelog ==

+= 3.0.5 =
+* New - add option to hide fields when they don't have any choices available.
+* New - improve text search for ACF fields and add support for searching inside ACF repeater fields.
+* New - add support for ACF taxonomy fields.
+* New - allow integration plugins to be downloaded directly from the integrations screen.
+* New - add ordering parameters to autocomplete fields (order suggestions alphabetically, ascending and descending)
+* Improvement - when checking for updates ensure all related plugin updates are also available.
+* Improvement - increase specificity of our range slider CSS classes for better consistency.
+* Change - JavaScript APIs have been restructured and renamed.
+* Fix - remove debugging tools warnings when using auto submit on fields.
+* Fix - load more button was not being affected by the width settings.
+* Fix - fields are now properly restored when they are inside a dynamic update section.
+* Fix - auto detect min/max for ranges was causing an error in admin screens.
+* Fix - indexer status was not correctly updated.
+* Fix - the search field would cause a double submit when the auto submit setting was enabled.

 = 3.0.4 =
 * New - Fields - added "show count numbers" and "hide options with no results" to fields for post types, post statuses and post authors.